 This page lists all South Carolina facilities that offer GED prep classes to support you in getting all geared up to take the South Carolina high school equivalency exam with confidence.
 Just click on a city near you for all the options.

-There are four independent GED sub-exams that cove the academic fields of Math (Mathematical Reasoning), Social Studies, Science, and English Language Arts (Reasoning through Language Arts).
+As said before, there are four independent GED sub-exams that cover the academic fields of Math (Mathematical Reasoning), Social Studies, Science, and English Language Arts (Reasoning through Language Arts).

-Your South Carolina HSE diploma gets you into college and will definitely lead to secure decently-paying employment.
+Your South Carolina HSE (High School Equivalency) diploma gets you into college and will definitely lead to secure decently-paying employment.
 Testing takes place at a level that’s comparable to that of high school seniors upon graduation.

 On this page, you can find all GED prep sites in South Carolina.
-This website as well offers you quite a few free GED practice tests.
+This website also offers you quite a few free GED lessons and practice tests.
 We offer you sample questions, answers, and explanations!

 For more information: